ddella/Docker-OpenSSL/README.md

 docker rm -f openssl
 ```
 # Create a certificate
-Lets try to generate a certificate in the future.
+Let's try to generate a certificate in the future (or in the past).
 I have a simple script to generate a self-signed certificate with ECC keys [here](https://gist.github.com/ddella/f6954409d2090908f6fec1fc3280d9d1).
 Copy the file to you local drive that you mapped inside your container.
+Start the container, SSH in it and execute the script or any OpenSSL command preceding with `LD_PRELOAD=libfaketime.so.1 FAKETIME="2035-01-01 10:10:00" FAKETIME_DONT_RESET=1`.

 Use this command to start the container:
 ```